Home

 The likelihood that implants cause serious lactation and milk production problems depends directly upon the kind of surgery had.
 Incisions that were made under the fold of the breast (inframammary) or through the armpit (transaxillary) shouldn't cause any trouble.
 However, the popular periareolar method involving an incision around the areola has greater risk of problems.

-After millions of breast augmentation procedures using silicone implants, there is no evidence that silicone leaks into breast milk, and even if it did there is no evidence that it would then harm the baby.
+After millions of breast augmentation procedures using silicone implants, there is no evidence that the silicone leaks into breast milk, and even if it did there is no evidence that it would then harm the baby.
 For example, a silicone-based medication, Simethicone, is used to treat a baby's stomach gas.

 Breast Development